 There are so many types of therapies and therapists; it might feel a little overwhelming to get started.
-Just remember that no one type of therapy is best, any more than any style of car is best.
-It all depends on your individual preferences and needs.
+Just remember that no one type of therapy is best; it all depends on your individual preferences and needs.

-If you feel comfortable and trusting in that relationship, the model of therapy, like your car, is just the vehicle that will help you move ahead to lead a more fulfilling life, regardless of the circumstances that brought you to therapy.
+If you feel comfortable and trusting in that relationship, the model of therapy, like your car, is just the vehicle that will help you move forward to a more fulfilling life.
+This will happen regardless of the circumstances that brought you to therapy.

-Most therapists don’t limit themselves to one specific type of therapy, instead blending different types in order to best fit the situation at hand.
-This can offer many powerful tools for the therapist to use.
-However, therapists often have a general orientation that guides them.
+Most therapists don't limit themselves to one specific type of therapy; rather, they blend different styles in order to best fit the situation at hand.
+This approach gives the therapist many powerful tools.
+However, they often have a general orientation that guides them.

 Individual therapy.
 Individual therapy explores negative thoughts and feelings, as well as the harmful or self-destructive behaviors that might accompany them.
-Individual therapy may delve into the underlying causes of current problems (such as unhealthy relationship patterns or a traumatic experience from your past), but the primary focus is on making positive changes in the here and now.
+Individual therapy may delve into the underlying causes of current problems (such as unhealthy relationship patterns or a traumatic experience from your past), but the primary focus is on making positive changes in the present.